Service Management Blog

 • Other critical processing information

-Tickets can document a single incident or service request.
-They can also group together, control, and document several incidents as a single problem.
-The ticket is the backbone of your Service Desk.
-It is used for every single service item that hits the Service Desk.
+Tickets can document a single service request.
+They can also group together several requests about a single problem.
+The ticket is the backbone of your service desk.
+It is used for every single service item that arrives at the service desk.

-When an incident is recorded on the Service Desk, it’s generally a break/fix issue.
+An incident is typically a break/fix issue.
 Some examples of incident tickets include:

-Notice I didn’t call incidents problems.
-Problems have a different definition from incidents when discussing the service desk.
+Notice that incidents are not referred to as problems.
+Problems have a different definition.
 It’s wise not to mix the two up.

 In the ITIL world, incidents are handled through the Incident Management process under Service Operations in ITIL v3.
 ITIL 4 handles incidents in the Incident Management practice under Service Management.